chiubaca/chiubaca.github.io/_posts/2017-01-24-lightning-tutorial-twitter-emoji-weather-forecast.md

 categories: tutorial
 ---

-This is a lightning tutorial explain how to make your Twitter username give a weather forecast using Tweepy , PyOWM and PythonAnywhere.
+This is a lightning tutorial to explain how to make your Twitter username give a weather forecast using Tweepy , PyOWM and PythonAnywhere.

 It's a fun little hack which doesn't take much time to set up at all.